Understanding your business's financial health is crucial. One effective way to do this is through breakeven analysis.

 Why Use a Cash Perspective?

 Using a cash perspective means you focus on cash inflows and outflows.
+This approach helps you understand the actual cash needed to keep your business running.

-It's different from an accrual perspective, which considers earned revenue
+It's different from an accrual perspective, which considers earned revenue and incurred expenses regardless of actual cash movement.

 Step-by-Step Guide